 The addition of ammonium nitrate (NH4NO3) fertilizer to soils provides both the cation NH4+ and the anion NO3-, and likewise the addition of monosodium phosphate (NaH2PO4) provides the cation Na+ and anion H2PO4-.
-The addition of cations competing for exchange sites alters the composition of cations bound to soil colloids, which may affect the ability for soils to retain present base cation concentrations.
+The addition of cations competing for exchange sites alters the composition of cations bound to soil colloids, which may affect the ability for soils to retain present base cations.
 Furthermore, the addition of NO3- (conjugate base of nitric acid, pKa=-1.38), and weak acid H2PO4- (pKa=7.2) provide sources of negative charge in the soil, which may cause the desorption of cations from the clay and humus of the soil (University of Washington, n.d.).
 Availability of N-containing ions and H2PO4- are not directly correlated to the amount of fertilizer per surface area applied (Fisk et al., 2014).
 During a study in Bartlett Experimental Forest, available N was higher in plots fertilized with both N and P than it was in plots solely fertilized with N, and likewise for P. It is unclear why nutrient mineralization is co-limited by N and P, however possible mechanisms include enzymatic feedback (e.g. P-mineralizing enzymes may require N) and stoichiometric balance within the soil, where adding one nutrient may encourage the uptake of the other (Fisk et al., 2014).
 Similarly, availability of base cations may be co-limited with N, P, or both N and P.

 Objectives